briandconnelly/nicheconstruct/paper/04_discussion.md

 We find that cooperator success is due to niche construction.
 Further, we find that it is specifically negative niche construction that maintains cooperation ([Figure 3C](#fig3)).
-Without adaptive opportunities, adaptation eventually slows.
+Without adaptive opportunities, adaptation eventually grinds to a halt.
 Once this occurs, cooperators face the threat of invasion by defectors that arise de novo through mutation.
 Since these defectors are equally adapted but do not bear the cost of cooperation, they are favored by selection, and quickly drive cooperators to extinction.
-By reducing fitness, negative niche construction creates adaptive opportunities.
+Because every genotype constructs an environment in which a different genotype is more fit, negative niche construction creates continual adaptive opportunities.
 These opportunities can allow cooperators to resist invasion by defectors, even when defectors are equally adapted ([Figure 4B](#fig4)).
 Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that result from negative niche construction.